sentrychris/psmonitor/README.md

     }
     ```

-You can also use WebSocket clients in other programming languages, such as Python, to connect to the server:
+You can also use WebSocket clients in other programming languages, such as Python:

 1. Retrieve an assigned worker: